Blue Line (Mumbai Metro): Construction

 and December 2013 (Phase 2: Airport Road to Ghatkopar), and 31 March 2014.

 The MMOPL blamed the delay in construction on the MMRDA.
-RInfra officials stated that the MMRDA had to acquire land along the route and provide right of way to the MMOPL by December 2008.
+RInfra officials said that the MMRDA had to acquire land along the route and provide right of way to the MMOPL by December 2008.
 As of August 2008, the MMRDA had only freed up 20% of required land.
 The lack of maps of underground utilities made the task more difficult.
 As per the contract between the MMOPL and the MMRDA, the MMRDA was supposed to hand over complete right of way to the MMOPL by mid-2008.
 The MMOPL eventually received nearly 100% of the land required for the project in December 2011, with the exceptions of the minaret of a mosque near Andheri station and a portion of the roof of Maheshwar Temple near Jagruti Nagar station that still needed to be demolished.
-Both impediments were resolved in October 2012 and the MMRDA finally obtained 100% right of way along the entire alignment of Line 1.
+Both impediments were resolved in October 2012 and the MMRDA finally obtained 100% right of way along the entire alignment of Blue Line.

 By October 2011, the majority of the corridor's track-support pillars and girders had been laid, and the 12 individual stations were 70% complete, with most of the stations rising above platform level.
 However, land acquisition and right-of-way issues, along with problems with the construction of a Metro-related viaduct, delayed the line's predicted completion to summer 2012.
 In May 2012, the Indian Bank restructured the Mumbai Metro's ₹1.08 billion loan account, citing the project's land use problems.

-On 1 May 2013, a successful 2 km trial run from Versova to Azad Nagar stations was conducted on Line 1 in the presence of Chief Minister Prithviraj Chavan, who stated that the line would open to the public from September 2013.
+On 1 May 2013, a successful 2 km trial run from Versova to Azad Nagar stations was conducted on Blue Line in the presence of Chief Minister Prithviraj Chavan, who said that the line would open to the public from September 2013.
 However, MMRDA officials told Business Standard in August 2013 that the metro would be delayed further as it had not received approval from the Central Railway Safety Commissioner, and some of the facilities remained incomplete.
 The first major trial run on Blue Line, began at 6:45pm IST on 3 June 2013 from Versova metro station, and covered the 2 km stretch to Airport road metro station by 7:05pm, according to MMRDA additional commissioner S.V.R.
 Srinivas, who was on board the train.
 Trial runs had been conducted for the past month, the most notable being the trial run on 1 May 2013, that was officially flagged off by the Chief Minister.
 However, trials prior to the 3 June trial, were restricted to the 3 km between Versova and Azad Nagar stations on JP Road.